JJ/hoborg/text/text.md

 Arms?
 Gee, I forgot that.
 Of course it did have arms!
 Just two of them, yes.
 I always wondered why.
-Come to build a thing with arms, you could make it with three or four or what!
+Come to build a thing with arms, you could make it with three or four or what have you.
 But no, it had to be two and they looked like those in mannequins, with a joint in the elbow and another at the shoulder and a grip at the end.
 No hands, just a grip.
 I didn't try to wrestle with him, no way.
 It was four hundred